-E. State Overhead at Three Clusters
+D. State Overhead Costs at Three Clusters

-35. This item involves three ICF/DD clusters that, at the time, were owned by, and licensed to, the State of Florida.
-Petitioner operated the facilities during the cost-reporting year pursuant to a lease and operating agreement.
+- 33. This item involves three ICF/DD clusters that, at the time, were owned by, and licensed to, the State of Florida.

-36. As in prior cost-reporting years, Respondent did not disallow the depreciation included in the subject cost reports for these three clusters.
+Petitioner operated the facilities during the cost-reporting year pursuant to a lease and operating agreement. - 34.
+As in prior cost-reporting years, Respondent did not disallow the depreciation included in the subject cost reports for these three clusters.
 The record does not reveal whether Petitioner or the State of Florida bore the economic loss of these capital assets over time.
-But the treatment of depreciation costs is not determinative of the treatment of operating or direct care costs.
+But the treatment of depreciation costs is not determinative of the treatment of operating or direct care costs. - 35.
+During the subject cost-reporting year, for these three clusters, the State of Florida retained various operational responsibilities, including admissions.
+However, the costs at issue arose from the expenditures of the State of Florida, not the provider.
+The costs included the compensation paid to several, state-employed Qualified Mental Retardation Professionals, who performed various operational oversight duties at the three clusters, and possibly other state employees performing services beneficial to these three clusters.

-37. During the subject cost-reporting year, for these three clusters, the State of Florida retained various operational responsibilities, including admissions.
-However, the costs at issue arise from the expenditures of the State of Florida, not the provider.
-The costs include the compensation paid to several, state-employed Qualified Mental Retardation Professionals, who performed various operational oversight duties at the three clusters, and possibly other state employees performing services beneficial to these three clusters.
 Petitioner never reimbursed the State of Florida for these costs.
 There is no dispute concerning the reasonableness of the compensation paid these employees by the State of Florida, nor the necessity of these services.
-The issue here is whether Petitioner is entitled to "reimbursement" for these costs, which amount to \$5,139 per cluster, when the costs were incurred by the State of Florida, not Petitioner.
+The issue here is whether these costs are allowable when incurred by the State of Florida, not Petitioner.

-F. Disallowed Transportation Costs and Airplane Costs
+E. Disallowed Transportation Costs and Airplane Costs

-38. The \$123,848 in disallowed Main Office Transportation salary and benefits represents the salary and benefits of eight Main Office van drivers, who earn about \$15,000 per year in pay and benefits.
+- 36. The \$123,848 in disallowed Main Office Transportation salary and benefits represents the salary and benefits of eight Main Office van drivers, who earned about \$15,000 per year in pay and benefits.
 At least 40 residents of the Main Office are not ambulatory, but, like all of the other residents, need to be transported for medical, recreational, and other purposes.
-There probably remains no dispute concerning these expenses.
-They are reasonable and necessary.
+There probably remains no dispute concerning these expenses. - 37.
+The explanation for why these costs were disallowed starts with the inability of Respondent's staff auditor to find the aircraft expenses in the financial records of Petitioner.

-39. The explanation for why these costs were disallowed starts with the inability of Respondent's staff auditor to find the aircraft expenses in the financial records of Petitioner.
-It is not possible to determine why the audit failed to identify these expenses prior to the issuance of the examination report.
-On this record, the only plausible scenario is that Respondent's outside auditor was off-the-mark on a number of items while conducting the audit, Petitioner's representatives lost patience and became defensive, and, when the outside auditor withdrew from the engagement, Respondent's staff auditors, already fully engaged in other work, may not have had the time to add this substantial responsibility to their workload.
+It is not possible to determine why the auditor failed to identify these expenses prior to the issuance of the examination report.
+On this record, the most likely explanation may be that Respondent's outside auditor was off-the-mark on a number of items while conducting the audit, Petitioner's representatives lost patience and became defensive, and, when the outside auditor withdrew from the engagement, Respondent's staff auditors, already fully engaged in other work, may not have had the time to add this substantial responsibility to their workload.
 It is clear, though, that, after the departure of Respondent's outside auditor, the audit failed due to a combination of the lack of Petitioner's cooperation and Respondent's lack of diligence.